VetoProjects/supersaw/README.md

 on pressing a button) may fail.

 For best performance and experience, please use Google Chrome (we're really sorry).
+Namely, the Firefox audio tag does not support speed adjustment natively, which sucks.

 ## Building and Running